Mzigi/tinkertown-map-editor/README.md

 - Tiles larger than 1x1 are always drawn with the bottom left corner as the origin
 - Tiles in the tile list are sometimes stretched

+### Misc issues
+- Tiles that are unknown (the ones that look like question marks) are ignored by all tools

 # Permissions

 Read the LICENSE file for info on what you're allowed to do with the software.